5 Ways To Help Someone Who's In A Bad Relationship

 4. Don't distance yourself.

 This may be subtle at first and a natural tendency, but don’t change the nature of your relationship just because you dislike their partner.
-You might not like him or her, but you have to accept and tolerate that person.
+You might not like them, but you have to accept and tolerate that person.

 When they do get hurt or heartbroken or taken advantage of, refrain from saying "I told you so" or "See what I mean?"
 It's time to listen, not judge.
 As angry as you may feel in that moment, be the calm confidante that your loved one needs.